 'Music on the Road' Examines Nashville's Shifting Sound

 When thinking of country music, no city embodies the genre quite like Nashville does.
-Fuse's latest We The Dreamers documentary, Music on the Road, dives into Music City's fringe movement of "outlaw musicians" who take issue with their city's shifting sound.
+Fuse's latest Fuse Docs film, Music on the Road, dives into Music City's fringe movement of "outlaw musicians" who take issue with their city's shifting sound.

 Kim Logan, who relocated to Nashville in 2009 to pursue music, has strong opinions about the city's recent explosion of pop country acts.
 "The majority of artists that make it big come from Music Row, which is making absolute garbage.
 Pop country makes me feel physically ill.
 It's terrible," she laments.